Be empowered to achieve the highest levels of autonomy

-Every year fifteen million girls in the world are married before the age of 18 despite the numerous national and international laws condemning child, early and forced marriage.
+Every year twelve million girls around the world are married before the age of 18 despite the numerous national and international laws condemning child, early and forced marriage.
 These young brides are at greater risk of child and maternal mortality, sexual and reproductive health problems, physical violence and mental health issues.
-Some girls who marry very early may also become widows before they are 18 years old and find themselves destitute.
-Marrying at a young age often means dropping out of school thus restricting their employment and life opportunities.
+Some of these child brides may also become widows before they are 18 years old and find themselves destitute and stigmatized.
+Marrying at a young age often means dropping out of school and thus further restricting their employment and life opportunities.

-To bring about change we must work at the grass roots and community level to end all forms of violence against women.
+To bring about true change we must work on a grass roots and community level to end all forms of violence against women and girls.
 As Eleanor Roosevelt famously said, “Where, after all, do universal human rights begin?
 In small places, close to home—so close and so small that they cannot be seen on any maps of the world.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.”

-Mohinder Watson, PhD, MPH, Founder of Action on Child, Early and Forced Marriage is an academic researching child, early and forced marriage across the world, a public health professional and a social activist who draws on her personal experiences to advocate for change on child marriage.
+Mohinder Watson, PhD, MPH, Founder of Action on Child, Early and Forced Marriage is an academic and researcher on child, early and forced marriage across the world, a public health professional and a social activist who draws on her personal experiences to advocate for change and help end child marriage.